 Biography and Research Interests

 At the moment my research is focused on the formation of the World Health Organization and the rise of global epidemiological psychiatry in the years following the Second World War.
 In particular, I am researching the WHO's studies on schizophrenia across cultural boundaries.
-I want to demonstrate the processes through which concepts such as "culture" were absorbed and appropriated by the WHO and other actors in this period.
-I plan on undertaking extensive archival research in Geneva beginning in September of 2017.
+I am currently living in Geneva for the purposes of archival research.

 In the Spring of 2017 I completed general examinations with professors in the following fields: